Exhaustion by compact sets: Relation to other properties

 (where weakly locally compact means locally compact in the weak sense that each point has a compact neighborhood).

 The hemicompact property is intermediate between exhaustible by compact sets and σ-compact.
 Every space exhaustible by compact sets is hemicompact and every hemicompact space is σ-compact, but the reverse implications do not hold.
 For example, the Arens-Fort space and the Appert space are hemicompact, but not exhaustible by compact sets (because not weakly locally compact), and the set $\Q$ of rational numbers with the usual topology is σ-compact, but not hemicompact.

-Every regular space exhaustible by compact sets is paracompact.
+Every regular Hausdorff space that is a countable union of compact sets is paracompact.